-- Tow Ropes: wake surf specific tow ropes that are in good condition will be used during the competition.
+- b.
+Tow Ropes: wake surf specific tow ropes with a minimum length of 25 feet in good condition shall be used during competition events.
+Bungee equipped ropes shall not be permitted.
+Ropes with a bungee section must have the bungee section removed and the remaining length of the rope must still meet the minimum length requirement of 25 feet.
 The rope will not be left in the water during a competitor's run.
 Competitors are encouraged to gently toss the rope into the boat.
 Competitors may also toss the rope to the other side of the wake so to allow a crew member to pull the rope into the boat. - c.
 PFDs: all vessels used in any competition, including the competition boat, shall have a USCG approved PFD of suitable size and type in good and serviceable condition available for every member of the judging team and crew which shall be readily available for use in the event of an emergency.
 If the competition occurs in a jurisdiction other than the US, it shall be sufficient that the PFDs comply with the laws and regulations of the jurisdiction in which the competition event occurs.
 The competition boat shall also be equipped with any other flotation devices as may be required by the laws and regulations of the jurisdiction in which the competition event occurs. - d.
 Fire Extinguisher: the competition boat shall be equipped with fire extinguisher of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs. - e.
 First Aid: the competition boat shall be equipped with such first aid supplies of the type as may be required by the laws and regulations of the jurisdiction in which the competition event occurs, or at a minimum a general first aid kit. - f.
 Visual Distress Signals: the competition boat shall be equipped with visual distress signals of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs. - g.
 Vessel Registration: all vessels used in any competition event shall be properly registered, marked and licensed to operate on the body of water where the competition event occurs. - h.
-Sound Producing Devices: all vessels used in any competition event shall be equipped with sound producing devices of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs. - Navigation Lights: all vessels used in any competition event shall be equipped with navigation and marking lights of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs.
+Sound Producing Devices: all vessels used in any competition event shall be equipped with sound producing devices of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs. - i.
+Navigation Lights: all vessels used in any competition event shall be equipped with navigation and marking lights of the type and in the number as may be required by the laws and regulations of the jurisdiction in which the competition event occurs.